 Furness Coast

 From Bardsea to Roa Island, the Furness coastline is a little visited area which has great geography to be explored.
-From Coastal management, dynamic beaches and glacial deposition it is an interesting place to study.
+From coastal management, dynamic beaches and glacial deposition it is an interesting place to study.
 The Furness coast is a great introduction to the coastal environment and provides many places to practice coastal field work techniques.

 Barrow-in-Furness